 Swaying – you should stand in a position that allows you to observe the subject and some stationary object in the background.
 This could be a utility pole, a tree, a billboard, or even your patrol car.
 This gives you the basis of how you measured the sway the subject exhibited.
 I’ve been asked this in court so be prepared to have a solid answer.
 Note the type of sway as well – front to back, side to side, or circular (orbital).

-subject begins shifting on the leg they are balancing on to try to counter the movement of their raised leg or body.
+Hops – is probably one of the most incorrectly scored clues simply because too many officers are looking for the “bunny hop”.
+The subject does not have to jump off the ground like a pogo stick to be scored for hopping.
+What is most often observed is the subject begins shifting on the leg they are balancing on to try to counter the movement of their raised leg or body.
 Even if the foot doesn’t completely leave the ground, their body movement is causing their foot to temporarily lose traction and position with the ground.
 Think about what that looks like from a ground-level perspective.
-In order for the subject to move out of position their foot is coming up enough to allow movement, when their entire body weight is on that foot – that’s hopping, score it!
+In order for the subject to move out of the position they were in, their foot is coming up enough to allow movement – that’s hopping, score it!

 Puts foot down – No brainer here.
 Note on what count and how many times the subject puts their foot down.
 One thing to be careful of is to make sure the subject returns their foot to (6) inches with a pointed toe after they’ve put it down once.
 And make sure they look at their foot – the subjects will quickly start doing cheats once they realize their balance is poor.